To be or not to be stable, that is the question: understanding neural networks for inverse problems: Experimental setup

-\section{Experimental Setup}
+the $\epsilon$-stabilized reconstructor $\Psi_1$ gets more stable than its unstabilized version $\Psi_2$.
+We remark that it is always possible to find a Tikhonov stabilizer $\phi_k$ fitting \eqref{eq:stabilization_condition}, by suitably tuning $\lambda$ and $k$.
+Clearly, this comes at the expense of accuracy as discussed in Proposition \ref{prop:existence_of_stabilizer}, but we will show that the accuracy does not suffer excessively, as evidenced by empirical results in Section \ref{sec:results}.

-To test that the estimated results work in practice, we did three kind of experiments, referred as A,B and C in the following, with the networks NN, ReNN, StNN and StReNN, that we have defined in the previous sections.
-The codes can be found in our GitHub repository for this work, at \url{https://github.com/loibo/stabilize_neural_networks}.
+\section{Experimental setup}

-We consider as a test case image deblurring \cite{hansen_deblurring_images}, which is a fundamental problem in imaging.
-In this particular case $Ax = K \ast x$, where $K$ is the blurring operator.
-In our experiments, we use the $11 \times 11$ Gaussian blur kernel with variance $\sigma_G = 1.3$, i.e.
+To assess the theoretical issues proposed, we conducted a series of experiments.
+It is important to highlight that all tests were carried out utilizing the same end-to-end U-net architecture.
+For details on the architecture and its training, you can refer to \cite{green_post_processing, evangelista2023rising}.
+In the following experiments, the stabilizer applied to all the considered reconstructors is obtained with $k=3$ iterations of the CGLS algorithm on \eqref{eq:tik_reg_reconstructor}.
+The codes can be found in our GitHub repository at \url{https://github.com/loibo/ToBeOrNotToBeStable}.

-Note that, by enforcing periodic boundary conditions over $x^{gt}$, both $Ax^{gt}$ and $A^T y^\delta$ can be efficiently computed by Fast Fourier Transform (FFT).
+As a test case, we consider image deblurring \cite{hansen_deblurring_images}, a common inverse problem in imaging.
+In this case, $\A$ is a block circulant matrix with circulant blocks obtained from a convolutional kernel with periodic boundary conditions \cite{hansen_deblurring_images}.
+In our experiments, we use the $11 \times 11$ Gaussian blur filter $\mathcal{K}$: